 Students in the three-year program must be concurrently enrolled in both the freshman (100-level) and the sophomore (200-level) courses each semester of their sophomore year.

-Portions of the GMC may be waived for students with prior military experience or for students who transfer from another reserve officer training program.
+Portions of the GMC may be accredited for students with prior military experience or for students who transfer from another ROTC program.

 Professional Officers Course